- What is RSS?

 A frequently asked question about <guid>s is how do they compare to <link>s.
 Aren't they the same thing?
 Yes, in some content systems, and no in others.
 In some systems, <link> is a permalink to a weblog item.
 However, in other systems, each <item> is a synopsis of a longer article, <link> points to the article, and <guid> is the permalink to the weblog entry.
 In all cases, it's recommended that you provide the guid, and if possible make it a permalink.
 This enables aggregators to not repeat items, even if there have been editing changes.

-If you have questions about the RSS 2.0 format, please post them on the RSS2-Support mail list, hosted by Sjoerd Visscher.
-This is not a debating list, but serves as a support resource for users, authors and developers who are creating and using content in RSS 2.0 format.
+If you have questions about the RSS 2.0 format, please post them on the RSS-Public mailing list.
+The list, maintained by the RSS Advisory Board, serves as a support resource for users, authors and developers who are creating and using content in the format.

 RSS 2.0 adds that capability, following a simple rule.
-A RSS feed may contain elements not described on this page, only if those elements are defined in a namespace.
+A RSS feed may contain elements and attributes not described on this page, only if those elements and attributes are defined in a namespace.

 The elements defined in this document are not themselves members of a namespace, so that RSS 2.0 can remain compatible with previous versions in the following sense -- a version 0.91 or 0.92 file is also a valid 2.0 file.
 If the elements of RSS 2.0 were in a namespace, this constraint would break, a version 0.9x file would not be a valid 2.0 file.